czcorpus/xmlanntools/README.md

 Using the option `-vt dtok`, the result will be different: `<w id="1-2" synword="Can't" lemma="_" upos="_" xpos="_" feats="_" head="_" deprel="_" deps="_" misc="SpaceAfter=No">Can't<dtok form="Ca" id="1" synword="Ca" lemma="can" upos="AUX" xpos="MD" feats="VerbForm=Fin" head="0" deprel="root" deps="_" misc="_"/><dtok form="n't" id="2" synword="n't" lemma="not" upos="PART" xpos="RB" feats="_" head="1" deprel="advmod" deps="_" misc="_"/></w>`

+If the CoNLL-U input contains identification of named entities (CoNLL-U+NE), it will automatically be detected and converted into XML annotation in the form of additional `ne` elements (possibly nested) with the attribute `type`.
+(See also the description of the `tag_ud` script.)

 Additional features of the script will be described later in the section "Matching annotation with original text".

 ### standoff2xml